Defining Schemas

 The list of PF for the selected node is displayed.
 If a PF is not created for the selected node, then the list will have no values.
 Hence, it is important to create a PF first and then add attributes to it.

 All the attribute characteristics of the selected attribute are displayed.
-In this case, the values for attribute Rim Size are displayed.
+In this case, the values for attribute Paint are displayed.

 Figure 111: Confirmation screen to add attributes